Director of EverWild’s Inclusive Nature Immersion Programs

-Growing up with acres of forest in my backyard is where my love for the wild began.
+Growing up with acres of forest in my backyard is where my love for nature began.
 The absence of walls allowed my imagination, creativity and legs to have no bounds.
 I found this same freedom participating in and coaching multiple sports throughout my schooling in Syracuse, NY.
 This love for kids and an active lifestyle lead me to SUNY Cortland where I obtained my Bachelors of Science in Physical Education and my teaching credential.
-It wasn’t until the end of my four-year degree that I took a class in Outdoor Education deep in the Adirondack Mountains.
-This class alone would change the trajectory of my life.
-That summer I took a masters class in Inclusive Outdoor Education and began making plans to create my own Outdoor Education program.
-Later that year I moved out West with the idea to expand such a program that would allow kids to learn through the outdoors.
-Shortly after arriving in California I excitedly landed a position as the preschool teacher for LA Nature Kids.
-I spent roughly three years off the grid with the wild ones exploring, learning organically and growing as an individual and mentor to them.
-LA Nature Kids inspired me to dig deeper into an unschooling philosophy of education.
-After reading, researching and writing I found that the synergy between unschooling and the outdoors is irresistible and inseparable.
-I began sharing my discoveries with a few parents and it didn’t take long to find others who felt the same way about their children’s education.
-After years of progressive thought and months of hard work, EverWild has become a reality.
+One of my Outdoor Education classes took place deep in the Adirondack Mountains.
+I later took a masters class in Inclusive Outdoor Education and became inspired by a growing movement of connecting children including children with learning differences to the natural world.
+Later that year I moved out West with the idea to expand such a program that would support this movement.

 Having received my formal education from the University of Cape Town, South Africa with a BA in Psychology and Art History and my informal education from world travel and living abroad, I have been in a process of experiential-based learning ever since.
 Nothing however prepared me for the hands-on education and life lessons learned from becoming a parent.
 I’m constantly reminded of the inspiring and simple words of Fred Rogers, There are so many things to learn about in this world and so many people who can help us learn.
 Our family is inspired by unschooling philosophies and discovering more about our interest’s one adventure at a time.